-In sales organizations, the three legs are Talent, Training, and Tactics.
+In sales organizations, the three vital legs of sustainable sales performance are Talent, Training, and Tactics.

 Training is not unusual in most professions.
 Every great athlete, musician, actor, doctor, and firefighter will tell you that it is all about continuing education and practice.
 Sales training should be no different.

-So now we have hired talented people and we have developed their talents by training them well.
-There’s one more step to achieve true sales performance.
+Now, we have hired talented people, and we have developed their talents by training them well.
+There’s one more step to increase sales performance.

 How To Do Tactics Right